21 Habits That Are Making You Age Faster

 Throwing the most elaborate, perfect party ever

-Perfectionism is a toxic side effect of our social-media-saturated culture, causing undue stress as we try to keep up with not just the Joneses but with everyone else on the planet, according to psychotherapist Mike Dow, PsyD, PhD, author of Chicken Soup for the Soul: Think, Act & Be Happy.
-"Perfectionism plagues the brain with negative thoughts which cause a release of stress hormones, and that can actually accelerate aging," he explains.
-"While it's fantastic to want to do your best, it's also OK to have a B+ house party or to take a day off to relax and do nothing."
-Find out more about how negative thinking can age you faster.
+Perfectionism is a toxic side effect of our social media-saturated culture, causing undue stress as we try to keep up with everyone else on the planet, according to psychotherapist Mike Dow, PsyD, PhD, author of Chicken Soup for the Soul: Think, Act & Be Happy.
+“Perfectionism plagues the brain with negative thoughts which cause a release of stress hormones, and that can actually accelerate aging,” he explains.
+“While it’s fantastic to want to do your best, it’s also OK to have a B-plus house party or to take a day off to relax and do nothing.”
+(Find out more about how negative thinking can age you faster.)

 Ignoring your depression and hoping it goes away

-Recent research has found that depression isn't just uncomfortable; it also makes you age faster by accelerating brain shrinkage, Dr. Dow says.
-Take your mental health as seriously as your physical health and be sure to seek professional help if you've been struggling with dark days for more than two weeks.
-Cognitive behavioral therapy, or CBT, can help you feel happier fast, he adds.
-Find out the 12 signs that your brain is aging faster than you are.
+Research has found that depression isn’t just uncomfortable; it also makes you age faster by accelerating brain shrinkage, Dr. Dow says.
+Take your mental health as seriously as your physical health and be sure to seek professional help if you’ve been struggling with dark days for more than two weeks.
+Cognitive-behavioral therapy, or CBT, can help you feel happier fast, he adds.
+(Find out the 12 signs that your brain is aging faster than you are.)

 Being too busy to slap on some sunscreen every morning

-It doesn't matter if you're not hitting the beach or spending all day outside—you still need to apply sunscreen every day, says Jacob Steiger, MD, a facial plastic surgeon.
-The sun is the biggest factor in aging skin, so if you don't want wrinkles before your time, make sure you're applying a lotion with at least SPF 30 every morning, he says.
+It doesn’t matter if you’re not hitting the beach or spending all day outside—you still need to apply sunscreen every day, says facial plastic surgeon Jacob Steiger, MD.
+The sun is the biggest factor in aging skin, so if you don’t want wrinkles before your time, make sure you’re applying a lotion with at least SPF 30 every morning, he says.
 His pro tip: Put it on first before any makeup or other products.
-Then check out these 12 anti-aging secrets dermatologists won't tell you for free.

 Having a cigarette or two on the weekends

-Think that just because you're only a "social smoker," you're safe from the harmful effects of cigarettes?
+Think that just because you’re only a “social smoker,” you’re safe from the harmful effects of cigarettes?
 Nope.
 Tobacco contains more than 3,800 chemical components, which can damage skin tissue, making you older both inside and out, Dr. Steiger says.
-"Smoking also triggers enzymes that break down the skin's elasticity and cause fine lines and wrinkles," he adds.
-Your cigarette habit may even make your hair go gray and many other sneaky reasons behind what causes gray hair.
+“Smoking also triggers enzymes that break down the skin’s elasticity and cause fine lines and wrinkles,” he adds.
+Your cigarette habit may even be one of the sneaky reasons your hair is turning gray.

 Bailing on girls’ or guys’ night out

-Friends aren't just good for remembering your birthday or picking you up from the airport; friendships also have powerful anti-aging benefits.
-"Studies have shown that people with a strong social network and satisfying relationships tend to lead longer (not to mention happier) lives," says Hersha Diaz, PhD, a licensed clinical psychologist.
-Set a monthly friend night and resist the urge to skip it for an evening on the couch with Netflix.
+Friends aren’t just good for remembering your birthday or picking you up from the airport; friendships also have powerful anti-aging benefits.
+“Studies have shown that people with a strong social network and satisfying relationships tend to lead longer (not to mention happier) lives,” says Hersha Diaz, PhD, a licensed clinical psychologist.
+Set a monthly friend night, even if it’s just a virtual hangout, and resist the urge to skip it for an evening on the couch with Netflix.

 Having a to-do list longer than your grocery list

-In our “go, go, go” culture, it's natural to have daily demands and deadlines, but if you're constantly running from one thing to the next, caught in a whirlwind of business, you are aging yourself faster, Dr. Diaz says.
-"Stress hormones cause your blood vessels to constrict, and chronic stress increases your risk of heart disease, high blood pressure, and stroke.
-It can also cause or exacerbate mental health problems," she explains.
-Find out the 12 telltale signs that you're more stressed than you think.
+In our “go, go, go” culture, it’s natural to have daily demands and deadlines, but if you’re constantly running from one thing to the next, caught in a whirlwind of business, you are aging yourself faster, Dr. Diaz says.
+“Stress hormones cause your blood vessels to constrict, and chronic stress increases your risk of heart disease, high blood pressure, and stroke.
+It can also cause or exacerbate mental health problems,” she explains.
+(Find out the 12 telltale signs that you’re stressed.)

 Hitting up the coffeehouse every day

-Drinking coffee is a major part of many people's daily lives, but your java habit may be aging you, says David Greuner, MD, of NYC Surgical Associates.
-"Coffee lowers dehydroepiandrosterone (DHEA), a hormone that keeps appearance youthful and reduces inflammation."
-Levels of this critical hormone start to drop naturally as you age, and coffee accelerates the process.
+Drinking coffee is a major part of many people’s daily lives, but your java habit may be aging you, says David Greuner, MD, of NYC Surgical Associates.
+“Coffee lowers dehydroepiandrosterone (DHEA), a hormone that keeps appearance youthful and reduces inflammation.”
+Levels of this key hormone start to drop naturally as you age, and coffee accelerates the process.
 Limit yourself to one or two cups a day, max.
-Here are the 15 signals that your body is aging faster than you are.

 Sleeping on a cheap pillowcase

-Think about it: Every night you're pressing the delicate skin of your face into your pillow for eight hours straight.
+Think about it: Every night you’re pressing the delicate skin of your face into your pillow for eight hours straight.
 So if your pillowcase is made from anything other than silk, you could be bringing on premature wrinkles and sagging, Dr. Greuner says.
-"Pillowcases made of cotton restrict your skin from smoothly moving and keeping its natural shape and form," he explains.
-Learn the 9 ways that not getting enough sleep affects your looks.
+“Pillowcases made of cotton restrict your skin from smoothly moving and keeping its natural shape and form,” he explains.
+(Don’t miss the other silk pillowcase benefits you’ll get when you make the switch.)

 Ordering a bottle of wine to go with dinner

-When it comes to aging and alcohol, there's a fine line between protective and problematic.
-Some studies have found that the occasional glass of wine may offer some anti-aging benefits, but more than one drink a day can decrease your lifespan, says Bindaya Gandhi, MD.
-"Excessive alcohol consumption ages people faster by causing a neurodegenerative decline, worsening hormone imbalances, causing sleep problems, and increasing body fat, which can lead to numerous (and aging) medical problems like diabetes," she explains.
-Here are 17 ways to cut back on drinking.
+When it comes to aging and alcohol, there’s a fine line between protective and problematic.
+Some studies have found that the occasional glass of wine may offer some anti-aging benefits, but more than one drink a day is associated with a decrease in lifespan, says Bindaya Gandhi, MD.
+“Excessive alcohol consumption ages people faster by causing a neurodegenerative decline, worsening hormone imbalances, causing sleep problems, and increasing body fat, which can lead to numerous (and aging) medical problems like diabetes,” she explains.
+(Need help?
+Here are 17 ways to cut back on drinking.)

 Hunching over your laptop

-You know the posture that elderly people tend to get, that makes them chronically hunched over?
-Now people are getting that at much younger ages because so many of us are constantly bending over a phone, laptop, or tablet, says David A. Shapiro, DC, CEO of Complete Spine Solutions.
-"Also known as 'tech neck,' this forward head posture rounds the upper back and puts stress on the front of the spine," he explains.
+You know the posture that older people tend to get, that makes them chronically hunched over?
+Now, many people are getting that posture much younger due to constantly bending over a phone, laptop, or tablet, says David A. Shapiro, DC, CEO of Complete Spine Solutions.
+“Also known as ‘tech neck,’ this forward head posture rounds the upper back and puts stress on the front of the spine,” he explains.
 This habit can actually weaken your spinal structure, causing arthritis, a common ailment among older people, he adds.
-Avoid these 7 exercise mistakes that make you look older.
+(Avoid these 7 exercise mistakes that make you look older.)

 Eating junk food